 The Department launched an in-house Public Access system (PAS) in 2010.
 Revenue raised from fees charged for public access to court data is now exclusively funding the PAS.
-In addition, the fees charged for public access helped fund the development of the new in-house e-filing system (Integrated Colorado Courts E-Filing System, ICCES).
-Development of ICCES began in 2011.
-All civil, domestic, water, probate and appellate cases throughout the state are now filed online.
-The Department is currently transitioning criminal cases to e-filing.
-Sixteen of the 22 judicial districts have e-filing for criminal cases.
-The ability for citizens, lawyers, and district attorneys to e-file court documents improves access to the court system and helps make the courts more efficient.
+In addition, the fees charged for public access helped fund the development of the new in-house e-filing system (Colorado Courts E-Filing, CCE).
+Development of CCE began in 2011.
+All civil, criminal, domestic, water, probate and appellate cases throughout the state are now filed online.
+The Department is currently adding pro-se e-filing in domestic cases.
+Six of 64 court locations offer e-filing for self-represented litigants in domestic cases.
+Additionally, in 2019, third-party filing for attorneys was released statewide.
+This was phase one of a three phase plan for third-party e-filing.
+The ability for citizens, lawyers, and district attorneys to e-file court documents and view their cases electronically improves access to the court system and helps make the courts more efficient.